South Korea wants AESA radar retrofitted to its F-16s; other countries likely to follow

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AESA Radar Competition Looms For South Korean F-16s".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AESA Radar Competition Looms For South Korean F-16s".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.